-Nowadays, Remote Desktop Connection is widely used in our daily life.
+Nowadays, Remote Desktop connection is widely used in our daily life.
 For example, you can use it to connect to your work computer from home or to connect to your colleagues’ computer to have teamwork.
-Remote Desktop Connection on Windows 10/11 allows you to connect to other computers or devices on your local network or on the Internet with a public IP address.
-Here in the post, we provide you with a stepwise tutorial on how to use it.
+Remote Desktop connection on Windows 10/11 allows you to connect to other computers or devices on your local network or on the Internet with a public IP address.
+Here in the post, we provide you with a stepwise Remote Desktop connection tutorial.

 1. Enable Remote Desktop in Settings

 Navigate to: Settings > System > Remote Desktop > Turn on the Enable Remote Desktop switch, and then click the Confirm button.

 2. Allow remote connections to this computer in Control Panel

 Step 1.
 Select Control Panel > System and Security > System, under the “System” section, click Remote Settings.

 Step 2.Select the box next to "Allow remote connections to this computer" and then click OK.